U-hamza/AWS/README.md

 # Assignment 2
 Deployed two EC2 instances behind an AWS Application Load Balancer (ALB) to create a scalable and highly available architecture.
 Configured health checks and security groups to ensure traffic was distributed correctly and that EC2 instances remained inaccessible directly from the internet.
-The project strengthened my understanding of load balancing, high availability, security group isolation, and AWS networking best practices.
+The project strengthened my understanding of load balancing, security group isolation, and AWS networking best practices.